Crinibus/tvguide/README.md

 # What

-A program that gives the user a list over what comes in tv* today.
+A program that gives the user a list over what comes in tv*.

 *only danish tv for now